Please read Part 1: Vertical Mentoring Relationship

 Reverse Vertical Relationship

-Learning from my mentees, and the alumni is both direct and indirect,
+Learning from my mentees, and the alumni are both direct and indirect,

 Direct, when I ask them specifically to head a special task or when I ask them for their opinion or when I ask them to teach me tricks that I do not know.
 Indirect learning, however, are the learnings I gained as a consequence of our relationship, from vertical to reverse vertical.